lobotomizedDev/bain-fork/README.md

 ### Adding Custom Battery Indicator

-1. Create a PNG image with a `#8FBCBB` color.
+1. Create an image with a `#8FBCBB` color.
 Use the following ImageMagick command to convert your image:

     ```bash
     convert input_image.png -fill "#8fbcbb" -colorize 100% output_image.png